QasimK/arch-desktop/src/13_backup.md

 2. Ask for a password in the script and use it for each command
 3. Use LVM to create a temporary snapshot

-Veracrypt - disable "preserve modification timestamp of file containers".
+Veracrypt - disable "preserve modification timestamp of file containers" because otherwise changes will not be picked up by Borg.

 ## Borg